W Idioms

 weigh down on (someone)

-- something worries or depresses someone
+- to worry or depress someone

 The man's problems at work seem to be weighing down on him.